The background of this collection

 What I’d like to give - The Joy of Dressing Up

 Just like when I was eleven years old and desired to share this mystery of gamelan and the dances with my audience, now, as an adult, this feeling of giving is both fun and energizing.
-I want to offer the (future) wearers of my clothing attention and appreciation.
+I want to offer the (future) wearers of these garments my attention and appreciation.
 I see you and your beauty from all perspectives, and I have created these garments from a place of joy and thankfulness.